 Brave the Dairy and Don’t Skimp on the Olive Oil

 There’s a common misconception that dairy is bad for you.
-What’s good is that this is not being corrected by recent studies.
+What’s good is that recent studies are not correcting this.
 Why would it be included in the world’s healthiest diet in the first place?
 For one, nothing beats the health benefits of Greek yogurt, especially when it comes to promoting optimal digestion, besides making you feel fuller or providing more energy.

 Need More Help With The Mediterranean Diet?